The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 >
 > This brings me to your question regarding club funding.
 I have complete faith in Ava Barbano (unopposed Director of Operations) and Jonathan Booker to see to the details of club funding, because this is their area of expertise.
 However, this is not to say I will be detached, as I recognize this is a very important issue, and seeing as it falls under ASCIT purview, it is inherently a presidential responsibility.
 Thus, one of my first priorities with regards to club funding is working with GSC (Grad Student Council) to see where we overlap and how we can best support one another in our joint efforts to fund Caltech's clubs.
 I am looking forward to this opportunity because my prior interactions with GSC members have been positive and encouraging.
 I also intend to help streamline club documentation processes to ensure that all clubs are appropriately accounted for so that they may receive funding efficiently.
 Lastly, I recognize that ASCIT does not have infinite resources to match the demand for club funding.
 Hence, I plan on collaborating with individual clubs to host unique fundraisers for their student group so that ASCIT can support every group in obtaining the financial means they require to continue enhancing campus culture.

+Thierno Diallo:

+> I wish to utilize the new ASCIT funding secured from the ASCIT fund to better support our clubs and organizations on campus.
+Furthermore, on top of continuing to run our regular events, I hope to use this fund to support more non-athletic inter-house events such as game and trivia nights between houses to allow athletes who are in season and those who are not sports enthusiasts an opportunity to partake in inter-house culture.
+An issue many students have with ASCIT formal is that tickets are expensive therefore, I hope to use this funding to potentially subsidize formal tickets to allow everyone a chance to attend.
+>
+> To address the demand for club funding, I plan to educate clubs on how to secure funding outside of ASCIT as the Caltech Black Student Union learned to do.
+ASCIT has over 30 clubs under them and it can be hard to financially support them all, therefore, teaching clubs about con-sponsorships with other organizations, grants, and other funding sources they can apply to will help them become more financially independent so that any additional funding ASCIT provides will be enough.
+However, to ensure we have the funding to provide, I plan on applying for corporate and government grants tailored to supporting student organizations, and host more fund-raisers with students, alumni, and faculty.

 # Formal